-A three-time James Beard Award-winning TV personality, chef, writer and teacher, Andrew Zimmern (andrewzimmern.com) is universally regarded as one of the most versatile and knowledgeable personalities in the food world.
-As the creator, executive producer and host of the Bizarre Foods franchise on Travel Channel (including Bizarre Foods with Andrew Zimmern, Andrew Zimmern’s Bizarre World, Bizarre Foods America and the new Bizarre Foods: Delicious Destinations), Andrew has explored cultures in more than 150 countries, promoting impactful ways to think about, create and live with food.
+A three-time James Beard Award-winning TV personality, chef, writer and teacher, Andrew Zimmern is regarded as one of the most versatile and knowledgeable personalities in the food world.
+As the creator, executive producer and host of the Bizarre Foods franchise on Travel Channel (including Bizarre Foods with Andrew Zimmern, Andrew Zimmern’s Bizarre World, Bizarre Foods America and Bizarre Foods: Delicious Destinations) and the new Andrew Zimmern’s Driven by Food, he has explored cultures in more than 150 countries, promoting impactful ways to think about, create and live with food.

 A Taste of the Good—and Bad— Life

-Thanks to his parents who had him traveling around the world mouth first, Andrew knew from a young age that he wanted a career in food.
+Thanks to his parents who had him traveling around the world mouth first, Andrew knew from a young age he wanted a career in food.
 As a teenager, Andrew spent his days at the beach and nights cooking in Long Island restaurants.
 After attending The Dalton School and then Vassar College, Andrew was on the fast track to success cooking in New York City restaurants helmed by Anne Rosenzweig, Joachim Splichal and Thomas Keller.
 He helped open and run a dozen restaurants, but he was also an active addict and alcoholic spiraling out of control.
-Crashed and burnt, he lost his apartment and spent a year living on the streets, stealing to support his addiction, ultimately leading to one last intervention by close friends.
-That brought him to the renowned Hazelden Foundation in Minnesota.
+Crashed and burnt, he lost his apartment and spent a year living on the streets, stealing to support his addiction.
+Ultimately, one last intervention by close friends brought him to the renowned Hazelden Foundation in Minnesota.
 Transforming his life around sobriety, Andrew began washing dishes at the Minneapolis outpost of New York’s Café Un Deux Trois in 1992.
-When a line cook fortuitously didn’t show up for his shift, Andrew took over his station, and in seven weeks was named Executive Chef, changed the menus and turned Un Deux Trois into one of America’s first successful gastro-bistros during his six year tenure.
+When a line cook fortuitously didn’t show up for his shift, Andrew took over his station, and in seven weeks was named Executive Chef.
+He changed the menus and turned Un Deux Trois into a successful gastro-bistro during his six-year tenure.

 Making Moves in the Media

 Singularly pursuing Travel Channel, he created a test pilot for what ultimately became Bizarre Foods.
 In 1997, Andrew founded the Minneapolis-based, multi-media content production company Food Works.
 A full-service operation that develops and manages content, Food Works oversees production and distribution for all of Andrew’s media endeavors, including his podcast Go Fork Yourself, his website AndrewZimmern.com and Shop Andrew Zimmern.
-Go Fork Yourself won the Stitcher Award for Best Food/Cooking Podcast in 2012 and AndrewZimmern.com was nominated for the best food website by the Webby Awards in 2013 and 2014.
+Go Fork Yourself won the Stitcher Award for Best Food/Cooking Podcast in 2012.
+AndrewZimmern.com was nominated as the best food blog by the James Beard Foundation in 2016, as well as the best food website by the Webby Awards in 2013 and 2014.

-When he’s not sampling unusual dishes at home and abroad, Andrew teaches entrepreneurship and offers the latest insights on food issues and problem solving to the students and faculty of The Lewis Institute for Social Innovation at Babson College, a learning laboratory for the real-world problems facing business and society.
-He sits on the board of directors of Services for the UnderServed, the National Youth Recovery Foundation, Foodie Tout and Taste of the NFL.
+When he’s not sampling unusual dishes at home and abroad, Andrew teaches entrepreneurship and offers insights on food issues to the students of The Lewis Institute for Social Innovation at Babson College.
+Through the James Beard Foundation he funds Andrew Zimmern’s Second Chances Scholarship, which offers a student faced with extreme challenges a second chance to overcome these hardships and follow a culinary path.
+Andrew also sits on the board of directors of Services for the UnderServed, the National Youth Recovery Foundation, Foodie Tout and Taste of the NFL.
 In his rare downtime, he relaxes in Minneapolis with his wife Rishia, son Noah and his pug Pretzel.
-Behind closed doors you can find him reading, cooking, and playing electric guitar.
+Behind closed doors you can find him reading, cooking and playing electric guitar.